knoexus/swansea-M37-data-vis/cw2/coursework.md

 {(limitations|}

 First, the magnitude of the volumetric spikes is very relative.
 In essense, it is amplfied in the selected way purely to make the comparison between them illustrative enough, but does not represent the actual depth.
-Also, we need to use an extra component (head) to make to clear where the spikes are.
+Also, we need to use an extra component (head) to make it clear where the spikes are.

 {|limitations)}